 So visit the above links and find a group or community in your chosen field and start socializing.
 Post your artwork and ask for honest feedback.
 Comment on other work.
 Join local groups and physically meet with other Artists.

 Keep a sketchbook handy and get into the habit of using it.
 It can be used to quickly scribble out ideas, or to record something from life.
-Follow this link for a great article on the importance of sketching.

 5) Build your own Reference Library